Safe standing: United States

 FedExField, home of the Washington Commanders American football team, had many seats removed in favor of luxury suites and standing-room only "party decks", a process that began in 2012.
 These party decks are terraced safe standing areas, much like those in many European stadiums.

 PayPal Park, home of the San Jose Earthquakes, was the first soccer-specific stadium in the United States to have a safe standing section, opening in March 2015.
 In 2017, Orlando City SC opened a new stadium that has large safe standing sections for their end-line supporter's section.
-In April 2018, LAFC completed construction on Banc of California Stadium, which includes a safe standing zone.
+In April 2018, LAFC completed construction on the venue now known as BMO Stadium, which includes a safe standing zone.
 In July 2018, D.C.
 United opened Audi Field, which has two sections behind the North-end goal with safe standing for both D.C.
-United and NWSL's Washington Spirit games, as well as those of XFL's DC Defenders.
+United and NWSL's Washington Spirit games, as well as those of the XFL's DC Defenders.
 At a 34-degree incline, the LAFC standing section was the steepest in MLS.
 Minnesota United FC's stadium, Allianz Field, which opened in 2019, has a safe standing area called the "Wonderwall" that has a 34.9-degree incline.
-At DRV PNK Stadium, the temporary home of Inter Miami CF, the supporter section on the stadium's north end was built at a 34 degree incline, the maximum steepness permitted by MLS.
+At Chase Stadium, the temporary home of Inter Miami CF, the supporter section on the stadium's north end was built at a 34-degree incline, the maximum steepness permitted by MLS.

-Victoria Block safe standing section is home to LA Galaxy supporter groups, Angel City Brigade, Galaxians, Galaxy Outlawz and is located in sections 120-123.
+Victoria Block safe standing section is home to LA Galaxy supporter groups, Angel City Brigade, Galaxians, Galaxy Outlawz and is located in sections 120–123.

+The Tampa Bay Rowdies of the USL also have a safe standing area in the supporter section (sections 109 and 113) at Al Lang Stadium.

-UBS Arena, home of the New York Islanders hockey team in Elmont, NY has installed safe-standing sections at the top of section 329, hope of the Blue and Orange Army, a supporters group.
+UBS Arena, home of the New York Islanders hockey team in Elmont, New York, has installed safe standing sections at the top of section 329, home of the Blue and Orange Army, a supporters group.
 These sections became one of the first safe-standing sections for an indoor professional arena in the United States.

+The Tennessee Volunteer baseball team had a safe standing section for students installed at Lindsey Nelson Stadium in 2025.